-Student name: Date of occurrence: Start time of occurrence: End time of occurrence: Start time of use of physical restraint or seclusion: End time of use of physical restraint or seclusion: implemented physical restraint and/or seclusion durin imployee names and titles who observed, were involved with or aplemented physical restraint and/or seclusion during occurrence acluding administrators who approved extended time if plicable): Describe student actions before, during and after occurrence: Describe employee actions before, during and after occurrence, including the reason for any of the following, if applicable: use of non-approved restraint, use of non-designated seclusion rooms, any restraint or seclusion that lasted longer than necessary:
+Student name: Date of occu rrence: Start time of occurrence: End time of occurrence: Start time of use of physical restraint or seclusion: End time of use of physical restraint or seclusion: Employee names and titles who observed, were involved with or implemented physical restraint and/or seclusion during occurrence (including administrators who approved extended time if applicable): Employee's date of last training on use of physical restraint and seclusion: Describe student actions before, during and after occu rrence: Describe employee actions before, during and after or following, if applicable: use of non-approved restrain restraint or seclusion that lasted longer than necessary it, use of non-c

-Describe any less restrictive means attempted as an alternative to physical restraint and seclusion or why those means would not be effective or feasible, or have failed: Approval from administ rator to continue physical Approval obtained from administrator to continue restraint or seclusion pas physical restraint or seclusion more than 30 minutes past last approve Administrator approving j: Administrator approving : Time approved: Time approved: Reasons for length of in cident: Reasons for length of inc cident: TC A 1 -1 1-4-1 1 - 4 - 15 : al was not obtained at 15 m was not provided with b reaks for bodily needs in in cidents fasting longer than 13 minutes, explain why: Parent/Guardian notifica ation: Parents/Guardians w ill be notified as soon as n racticable once the trol, but no more than one h v for documenting multiple guardian cannot be reacl , , , , , , , , , , , , , , , , , , , Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
+Describe any less restrictive means attempted as an alternative to physical restraint and seclusion or why those means would not be effective or feasible, or have failed: Approval from administ rator to continue physical Approval obtained from administrator to continue restraint or seclusion pas physical restraint or seclusion more than 30 • minutes past last approval time: Administrator approving j: Administrator approving ; : Time approved: Time approved: D C 1 4 C 1 D 6 1 4 6 • • • • • • • • • • • • • • • • • • • • Reasons for length of in cident: Reasons for length of incident: If Administrator approxi al was not obtained at 15 m inutes or every 20 minutes thereofter or a student al was not obtained at 15 m reaks for bodily needs in in was not provided with o reaks for bodily needs in in clucitis fasting longer than 13 minutes, explain why.
+Parent/Guardian notifica ation: Parents/Guardians w ill be notified as soon as pr racticable once the trol, but no more than one h w for documenting multiple guardian cannot be reach Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
 Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
-Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
-If Parent/Guardian notifi If Parent/Guardian notification requirements were not complied with, explain why: Dagamiha iniumias austain and an muonantry damaged by satudanta an amplayaga Describe injuries sustained or property damaged by students or employees:
+T D //G 11 TT: 1 C XXX Employee attempting Parent/Guardian Time and manner of Was notification notification: contacted: attempted notification: successful?
+If Parent/Guardian notif ication requirements were r oot complied with explain why: If Parent/Guardian notification requirements were not complied with, explain why: Describe injuries sustain ned or property damaged by students or employees: ,